 Every year the Seashell Vineyard produces enough high quality fruit that we sell many of our varietals by the ton.
 We have over 6,000 vines planted of seven different varietals including Cabernet Sauvignon, Merlot, Grenache, Syrah, Tempranillo, Cabernet Franc and Mourvèdre.
+Within the past 2 years we also planted Viognier along with Petite Verdot.
 If you are interested in purchasing our estate grown fruit please contact us.

 Cabernet Sauvignon is one of the world’s most widely recognized red wine grape varietals.
 Cabernet Sauvignon became internationally recognized through its prominence in Bordelaise wines where it is often blended with Merlot and Cabernet Franc.
 From France, the grape spread across Europe and to the New World where it found new homes in places like Napa Valley, the Coonawarra region in Australia and Maipo Valley in Chile.
 For most of the 20th century, it was the world’s most widely planted premium red wine grape until it was surpassed by Merlot in the 1990s.

 While Cabernet Sauvignon can grow in a variety of climates, its suitability as a varietal wine or as a blend component is strongly influenced by the warmth of the climate.
 The vine is one of the last major grape varieties to bud and ripen (typically 1–2 weeks after Merlot and Cabernet Franc) and the climate of the growing season affects how early the grapes will be harvested.
 Many wine regions in California give the vine an abundance of sunshine with few problems in ripening fully, which increases the likelihood of producing varietal Cabernet wines.
 Learn more about Cabernet Sauvignon.

 Syrah is a dark-skinned grape grown throughout the world and used primarily to produce powerful red wines.